 \subsection{GCN-based methods.}

-The skeletal structure of body can be naturally represented as a graph, hence there has been extensive research in image-based 3D human pose estimation using GCNs, which has yielded significant results \cite{hassan2023regular, wu2022hpgcn, liu2020comprehensive, zou2021modulated, cai2019exploiting, zhao2019semantic}.
+The skeletal structure of the human body can be naturally represented as a graph.
+As a result, extensive research has been conducted on image-based 3D human pose estimation using GCNs, yielding significant results \cite{hassan2023regular, wu2022hpgcn, liu2020comprehensive, zou2021modulated, cai2019exploiting, zhao2019semantic}.
 To more effectively address the ill-posed problem of lifting 2D joint keypoints into 3D space, additional temporal information is extracted from sequential frames combined with spatial information related to body structure.
-For instance, the Global-local Adaptive Graph Convolutional Network (GLA-GCN) \cite{yu2023gla} models the spatio-temporal structure using a graph representation and traces local joint features through individually connected layers.
+For instance, the Global-Local Adaptive Graph Convolutional Network (GLA-GCN) \cite{yu2023gla} models the spatio-temporal structure using a graph representation and traces local joint features through independently connected layers.
 Zeng et al. \cite{zeng2021learning} developed a hop-aware hierarchical channel-squeezing fusion mechanism to efficiently extract relevant information from neighboring nodes in GCNs.
 Hu et al. \cite{hu2021conditional} represent the human skeleton as a directed graph to effectively reflect the hierarchical relationships among the nodes.
-Although graph-based methods effectively utilize the body's structural information, they encounter a significant limitation in terms of scalability.
-Adding more network layers does not enhance model performance, and even widely adopted residual connections yield minimal impact.
+Although graph-based methods effectively leverage the body’s structural information, they face a significant limitation in scalability.
+Adding more network layers does not improve model performance, and even commonly used residual connections have minimal impact.